OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Impact: Confidentiality breach of model intellectual property.

-Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, application memory or parameter data in the production environment)
+Stealing model parameters from a live system by breaking into it (e.g. by gaining access to executables, application/hardware memory or parameter data in the production environment)

 **Controls:**